Caryyon/Image-Optimization/README.md

-# Critical Page Load Optimization
+# Image Optimization

 ### Where Do I Start?
 *A closer look at image optimization for quicker initial loading times.*

 I started off with taking a good look at the options and specs from Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+[Addy Osmani]()
 Then I read/watched a few things from Google I/O 17 on quicker loading times.
 After that I bounced around some twitter posts and medium articles on the subject.

-It seems there is no golden option for image optimization out there.
+After all of that it seems there is no golden option for image optimization out there...
+Sorry!

 ### Did Some Testing Bros!